ryanlelek/glance.js/README.md

 Glance.js
-Status Dashboard for Key Metrics
 =======================
+A Status Dashboard for Key Metrics

 Introduction
 -----------------------